Docker Compose: structure and basic usage

 Overview

-Watch this tutorial on Understanding Docker Compose - Structure and Basic Usage.
+Watch this step on YouTube: Understanding Docker Compose — Structure and Basic Usage.

 Structure of docker-compose.yaml